-This program is on offer for summer 2021; however, we must remain flexible in our response to changing developments due to COVID-19.
+Tisch summer 2021 study abroad programs have been canceled.
+We must remain flexible in our response to changing developments due to COVID-19.
 The health and safety of our students, faculty, and staff is our primary importance.
-Decisions regarding summer abroad programs and whether or not they will run will be announced in mid-spring 2021.

 Channel your inner Godard or Truffaut and break the rules of conventional filmmaking.
 Create original, experimental works while living in the City of Lights.